sychiao/pyTableGen/readme.md

 And we can use python to analysis exists td file(table describption), and edit them.
 An python based embedded TableGEn-like language also provide.

+## Install and Build
+pyTableGen binding to LLVMTableGen and source of TableGen, so it need to build with LLVM, python code will copy to build directory. just `add_subdirectoy` to LLVM repo.

 # Progress Record
 ## TableGen Binding
   - [ ] TableGen Binding Support, LLVMTableGen Coverage should over 50%